OPPRESSIVE ANTIGUN MEASURES DO NOT PROMOTE PUBLIC SAFETY

 Antigun politicians cajole the public to view gun violence as more prevalent than it is.
 Since they see firearms in the hands of millions of citizens as senseless, antigun politicians wage a ceaseless, inexorable assault on law-abiding gun owners.
 They try to instill in the average American a feeling of revulsion and abhorrence of guns.

 They see the ownership and possession of firearms as uncivilized.
 They deem firearms aesthetically unpleasant.
 They find firearms morally objectionable.
 They perceive the teaching of our youth to enjoy and appreciate the proper use of and respect for firearms to be wrongheaded at best, and altogether unconscionable, at worst.
-The youth of our Nation are expected to share the raw hatred and fear toward toward firearms that antigun zealots, themselves, have toward them.
+The youth of our Nation are expected to share the raw hatred and fear toward firearms that the antigun zealots, themselves, have toward them.
 Young boys that grew up playing “Soldier” and “Cops and Robbers,” and “Cowboys and Indians” in the 1950s, are no longer permitted to do so.
 What once was actively encouraged or, at least accepted, is no longer tolerated.
 Those children who do play these childhood games–as part of acclimation to manhood–are chastised for doing so.
-Such games are no longer tolerated, let alone encouraged.
-Allowing children to play such games is considered wrongheaded, even socially deviant.
-Antigun zealots believe that the very existence of the Second Amendment right of the people to keep and bear arms undermines social cohesion; undercuts the societal collective.
-This bespeaks a “hive mentality.”
-Consider how children are ostracized, today, in our public schools, for demonstrating a predilection for firearms.
-Thus, self-assurance and confidence gives way to anxiety.

-As for that criminal element of society, antigun zealots, and other Leftists, tell us that society is itself to blame for the aberrant behavior of criminals and of the criminally insane.
+As for this criminal element of society, antigun zealots, and other Leftists, tell us that society is itself to blame for the aberrant behavior of criminals and of the criminally insane.
+It is all nonsense.
+But, the incessant repetitious drone has a nascent effect on some.
 Thus, the cry goes out to “liberate” the criminal and the lunatic from the institutional setting, even as law-abiding citizens are placed more at risk for their life, safety and well-being in the implementation of such policy.
 It is they–average law-abiding, rational Americans–who, strangely, find themselves shackled, psychologically for daring to harbor impure thoughts toward gun ownership and possession; all the more so in the event they dare to exercise their Second Amendment right.
 If they could, antigun zealots, and others of the radical Left, would lock up millions of law-abiding gun owners, to reeducate them.
 Alas, they cannot, at least for the moment.
 Once they come into power, who knows?

 American gun owners extoll the virtues of individual responsibility, autonomy, self-reliance and self-resilience.
 These virtues are reflected in the desire to keep and bear arms, as is their unalienable right.
 But these virtues are inconsistent with Government control over the commonalty.
 Bizarrely, we see attempts to control thought by controlling use of language.
 Nothing is sacred.
 Leftists seek to revise how Americans view their fundamental rights and liberties.
 Indeed, everything—our history, traditions, core values—now demands revisiting for these Collectivists.